Get the right properties for your study stay safe

 All distances from city center Stoke on Trent

 Stoke-on-Trent is a city in England, lying approximately half-way between two major cities, Birmingham and Manchester.
 The city was a part of the British Industrial Revolution with its factories and museums of the Potteries district trace the development of the city.
 Today these areas are a modern setting with parks and shopping centres.
 Gladstone Pottery Museum is a famous tourist attraction as it features several activities including a chance to see the famous bottle kilns of the city.
 It also adjoins the town and borough of Newcastle -under-Lyme, which is administered independently and is situated to the west.

 Students looking for accommodation in the city can visit University Living which is a managed marketplace offering fully-furnished student homes.
-These private accommodations are known as purpose-built student accommodation (PBSA) as they are specifically designed for student living.
+These private accommodations are known as purpose-built student accommodation (PBSA) as they are specifically designed for university students of Staffordshire University and Keele University International Study Centre.
 They are thoughtfully designed keeping in mind the needs and comfort of students.